hardeep-s/vault-exchange/README.md

 $ vault write auth/exchange/command/revoke  user=$targetuser   path=$secrets_for_targetuser token=$usertoken
 ```
 ## Summary
-The user authenticate with vault and gets a token.
-First time users use this token to register with the plugin.
+User registers with vault using their authentcation credentials (username).
+Since the registeration path is un authenticated it allows anyone to register their login name with vault.
+During the registeration process the plugin creates a home path for the users where they can storetheir secrets, it also creates an authorization policy for them which allows them access to this path.
-Since vault separates authentication from authorization any one can authenticate with Vault can then do self authorization to a fixed home path.
-Once they register the plugin creates a home path for them where they can create and manage their secrets, it also creates an authorization policy for them which allows them access to this path as well as delegation command to the plugin.
-When they want to share a secret with another user they use the grant command to delegate the read privilege to the target  user for the secrets path.
+Once users are registered they can login to vault.
+This results in a token being generated that is needed for the grant/revoke commands.
+When they want to share a secret with other users they use the **grant** command to delegate the read privilege to the user for the secrets path.
 Under the covers the plugin updates the target users authorization policy and adds the secrets path to it